hzdr-MedImaging/LyROI/README.md

       ```
       lyroi -i ct.nii.gz pet.nii.gz -o roi.nii.gz
       ```
-   Execution on a GPU-equipped workstation is recommended.
-In case if no GPU is available, use a flag `-d cpu` to force run on a CPU (can be very slow).
+   Execution on a GPU-equipped workstation is highly recommended.
+In case if no GPU is available, use a flag `-d cpu` to force run on CPU (can be **VERY** slow).

 ## Manual Installation and Use